-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a faster frame rate than the E-M1 II.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a faster frame rate than the E-M1 II.
 It can shoot movie footage at 4K/60p, while the Olympus is limited to 4K/30p.

 Feature comparison: Olympus E-M1 II vs Panasonic G9